The Definitive Guide on How to Use Incense in Meditation and Ritual Practices

 We recommend that you have a fire extinguisher in close range of your meditation and ritual space.

-To dispose of incense it is important to make sure ti si fully extinguished before getting rid of it.
+To dispose of incense it is important to make sure ti is fully extinguished before getting rid of it.
 Dosing them with water is recommended to ensure that there is no way that the incense can start a fire inside the trash can.

 Maybe Incense is Not for Everyone